 We pride ourselves on offering a well organised education service, and aim to make all aspects of your visit as easy and straightforward as we can.

-Visits are planned, delivered and organised by Diana Ives (Education Officer) with Matt Hustwayte (Education Administrator) supported by our dedicated team of volunteers.
+Visits are planned, delivered and organised by Diana Ives (Education Officer) with support from our dedicated team of volunteers.

 You will need to book your visit via the Education Office.
 Email email@example.com or call 01636 817816.

-- For Year 6 Days and Time Travelling, you can request or download a booking form.
+- For Year 6 Days and Time Travelling, you will need to complete an online booking form.

 - For all other visits, please email or phone using our contact details at the bottom of this page to check availability.
 It is useful if you can be flexible or have 2 or 3 possible dates in mind.